 Ideally, you would want the system to compile multiple datasets for you so you can open one form and view all the necessary information to reconcile the account

 Many companies have a close process that started with tracking tasks with Google Sheets, emailing users to follow up over and over again.
-To add confusion, what happens if a user will be on vacation or changed rolls?
+To add confusion, what happens if a user will be on vacation or changed roles?

 Many CPM platforms have a workflow or process flow component that can be leveraged for the financial close process, but to add value, you will want a solution that can track due dates and give a high-level status on recs completed, upcoming and overdue and send email notifications.
 Solutions that provide a calendar view or timeline are extremely helpful so you can visualize how long tasks have been outstanding and when you are expecting work to be completed.